juju/docs/src/en/charms-offline-config.md

  - [**https://streams.canonical.com**][streams]

      - Where Juju agents are stored online.
-It is therefore required by the **client** to pass an agent to the newly-created controller and later by the **controller** itself in order to pass agents to the machines.
+It is therefore required by the **client** in order to pass an agent to the newly-created controller and then later required by the **controller** itself in order to pass agents to any subsequently-created machines.

      - Used to map Juju series to cloud images.
 Required by the **client** for all cloud providers.
 The exception is the MAAS cloud, which maintains its own registry of images.

  - [**http://archive.ubuntu.com**][ubuntu-archive]
    The Ubuntu package archive.

    Required by the **controller** and the **machines**.
 Used for providing software needed to set up the controller (e.g. `juju-mongodb`) as well as package management (e.g. updates).
 In addition, charms deployed on the machines typically call for packages to be installed.

  - [**http://security.ubuntu.com**][security-archive]
    Ubuntu security package updates.

    Recommended for the **controller** and the **machines**.
-All security updates eventually end up in the Ubuntu package archive via the '-updates' pocket.
+Note that all security updates eventually end up in the Ubuntu package archive via the '-updates' pocket.

  - [**https://jujucharms.com**][charm-store]
    The Charm Store.
 Required by the **controller** so that charms can be